robin-armstrong/info-esrf-experiments/README.md

 import Pkg; Pkg.activate(".")
 Pkg.instantiate()
 ```
 You will need to run `import Pkg; Pkg.activate(".")` every time you open Julia to work with this code.
-The `Pkg.instantiate()` only needs to be run once; it installs project dependencies, a process which may take several minutes.
+The `Pkg.instantiate()` command only needs to be run once; it installs project dependencies, a process which may take several minutes.

 ## Running Experiments
 Experiments are located within the `src/experiments` directory, and are intended to be run from the top level.
 Each experiment should run out-of-the-box without additional configuration.
 To run a particular experiment, enter